mlflow/mlflow/docs/source/tutorial_pyfunc.rst

 When you save your Python project in MLflow with ``log_model``, the particularl "flavor" of MLflow you're using will store the model in the appropriate format.
 For instance, ``mlflow.keras.log_model`` will save your Keras model as an HDF5 file.

 The most general and flexible flavor of the MLflow Model format is the **"pyfunc"** format.
 This "Python Function" format allows you to wrap a customized Python function for inferencing.
-Using pyfunc also allows you full customization of your model initialization, data preparation, inferencing, reporting, and so forth, all of which may be attractive even if you are using a more specific flavor of MLflow Model.
+Using pyfunc also allows you full customization of your model initialization, data preparation, inferencing, reporting, and so forth, all of which may be attractive even if you are using a more specific flavor of MLflow.

 This tutorial will show how to save and load models in the pyfunc format.
-It will also show how to use an MLflow Model with the pyfunc flavor to deploy a model in a Docker container.
+It will also show how to serve an MLflow model as a REST endpoint and how to deploy a model in a Docker container.

 .. _setup: